Tudat/tudat/tutorials/jsonInterface/tutorials/unperturbedSatellite/index.rst

 General Settings
 ~~~~~~~~~~~~~~~~

 We define the key :jsonkey:`initialEpoch` at root level, which will be used as initial time for the integrator and for interpolation of the Spice ephemeris.
 We also define the key :jsonkey:`finalEpoch`, which is used for interpolation of the Spice ephemeris and to create a time-based termination condition.
 In both cases, we need to specify the values in seconds since J2000.
-In this case, :jsonkey:`globalFrameOrigin` is not specified, so the default value of :literal:`"SSB"` (Solar system barycentre) is used.
-The :jsonkey:`globalFrameOrientation` is set to :literal:`J2000`.
+In this case, :jsonkey:`globalFrameOrigin` is specified to be :literal:`"Earth"`.
+This is because we are only interested in simulating the orbit of a spacecraft around the Earth, and are not interested in any additional celestial body.
+Finally, the :jsonkey:`globalFrameOrientation` is set to :literal:`J2000`.

 Then, we request using the standard Spice kernels, namely :class:`pck00010.tpc`, :class:`gm_de431.tpc`, :class:`de430_small.bsp` and :class:`pck00010.tpc`.
 We do this by defining the key :jsonkey:`spice` to be: